Joseph K. Taussig Jr.

 Joseph Knefler Taussig Jr. (May 28, 1920 – December 14, 1999) was a United States Navy officer during and after World War II, and a Navy civilian official in the 1980s.
-He was the son of Vice Admiral Joseph Taussig, and the grandson of Rear Admiral Edward David Taussig.
+He was the great-grandson of Frederick Knefler, the grandson of Rear Admiral Edward David Taussig, the son of Vice Admiral Joseph Taussig, the son in law of Robert Carney.
+He was also the brother in law of George Philip for whom the USS George Philip was named.

 Early life and education

 Taussig was born in Newport, Rhode Island, on May 28, 1920.
 After attending high school in Washington D.C., Taussig entered the United States Naval Academy and graduated on February 7, 1941.
 He then was assigned to USS Nevada (BB-36).

 Pearl Harbor attack

 Taussig was the officer of the deck of USS Nevada and senior officer in charge of her anti-aircraft batteries during the Attack on Pearl Harbor on December 7, 1941.
-Taussig was severely wounded but refused to leave his station until the crew carried him away.
+Before the attack began, Tussig had earlier that morning ordered a second boiler lit off, planning to switch the power load from one boiler to the other around 0800.
+This allowed the Nevada to quickly get underway once the attack began.
+Taussig was severely wounded but refused to leave his station until the crew forcibly carried him away.
 He ended up having his leg amputated, then returned to duty three days later.
 He received the Navy Cross for his actions that day.

 When he retired from active duty in 1954, at age 34, he was the youngest captain in the Navy.